it985/my-stars/README.md

 *   [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.

-*   [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protoco
+*   [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protoco

 *   [Hextris/hextris](https://github.com/Hextris/hextris) - Fast paced HTML5 puzzle game inspired by Tetris!